HarshShah03325/AI-for-healthcare/Risk Models/Readme.md

 ![](assets/shap2.png)

-Clearly we see that being a woman (sex = 2.0, as opposed to men for which sex = 1.0) has a negative SHAP value, meaning that it reduces the risk of dying within 10 years.
+It can be clearly observed that being a woman (sex = 2.0, as opposed to men for which sex = 1.0) has a negative SHAP value, meaning that it reduces the risk of dying within 10 years.
 High age and high systolic blood pressure have positive SHAP values, and are therefore related to increased mortality.
-You can see how features interact using dependence plots.
+Features interact using dependence plots.
 These plot the SHAP value for a given feature for each data point, and color the points in using the value for another feature.
 This lets us begin to explain the variation in SHAP value for a single value of the main feature.

 ![](assets/shap3.png) ![](assets/shap5.png)

-- We see that while Age > 50 is generally bad (positive SHAP value), being a woman generally reduces the impact of age.
+- Age > 50 is generally bad (positive SHAP value), being a woman generally reduces the impact of age.
 This makes sense since we know that women generally live longer than men.
-- We see that the impact of poverty index drops off quickly, and for higher income individuals age begins to explain much of variation in the impact of poverty index.
+- The impact of poverty index drops off quickly, and for higher income individuals age begins to explain much of variation in the impact of poverty index.